 In another important, related, challenge to functionalism (and, more generally, physicalism), Thomas Nagel (1974) and Frank Jackson (1982) argue that a person could know all the physical and functional facts about a certain type of experience and still not “know what it’s like” to have it.
 This is known as the “Knowledge Argument”, and its conclusion is that there are certain properties of experiences – the “what it’s like” to see red, feel pain, or sense the world through echolocation – which cannot be identified with functional (or physical) properties.
 Though neither Nagel (2000) nor Jackson (1998) now endorse this argument, many philosophers contend that it raises special problems for any physicalistic view (see Alter 2007, and, in response, Jackson 2007).

-More recently, however, there has been a resurgence of interest in the psycho-physical (type-) identity thesis, fueled in part by the contention that, in the actual practice of neuroscience, neural states are type-individuated more coarsely than early identity theorists such as Place, Feigl, and Smart assumed.
-If this is so, then it may well be that creatures that differ from us in their fine-grain neurophysiological make-up can nonetheless share our neural states, and thus that the psycho-physical identity thesis can claim some of the scope once thought to be exclusive to functionalism.
-(See Bechtel 2012, Bickle 2012, McCauley 2012, and Shapiro and Polger 2012, and the essays in DeJoong and Shouten 2012, for further discussion; see also the entry on Multiple Realizability.)
-Even so, it seems that there could be creatures, both biological and non-biological, that are functionally equivalent to us but do not possess even our coarse-grain neural properties.
-If so, and if these creatures can plausibly be regarded as sharing our mental states—to be sure, a controversial thesis—then even if neural states can be individuated more coarsely, functionalism will retain its claim to greater universality than the identity thesis.
+More recently, however, there has been a resurgence of interest in the psycho-physical (type-) identity thesis.
+This is fueled in part by the observation that in the actual practice of neuroscience, neural states are type-individuated more coarsely than early identity theorists such as Place, Feigl, and Smart assumed, and the contention that, contrary to the claims of early defenders of functionalism (e.g. Putnam), there are relatively few extant creatures that are physically unlike humans but share our functional organization.
+If this is so, then it may well be that many of our genuine functional equivalents that differ from us in their fine-grained neurophysiological make-up can nonetheless share our neural, as well as mental, states, and thus that the psycho-physical identity thesis can claim some of the scope once thought to be exclusive to functionalism.
+(See Bechtel 2012, Bickle 2012, McCauley 2012, Shapiro & Polger 2012, and Polger & Shapiro 2016.)

 In general, the sophistication of functionalist theories has increased since their introduction, but so has the sophistication of the objections to functionalism, especially to functionalist accounts of mental causation (section 5.2), introspective knowledge (Section 5.3), and the qualitative character of experiential states (Section 5.5).
 For those unconvinced of the plausibility of dualism, however, and unwilling to restrict mental states to creatures physically like ourselves, the initial attractions of functionalism remain.
 The primary challenge for future functionalists, therefore, will be to meet these objections to the doctrine, either by articulating a functionalist theory in increasingly convincing detail, or by showing how the intuitions that fuel these objections can be explained away.